 A superb anime adaptation from an equally popular manga, Tokyo Revengers has hit anime fans with action-filled anime with a captivating time-travel story.
 The creators of this series, Ken Wakuis, did something awesome with the time-travel premise.
 It seems like a typical shounen anime at first glance, but when you watch it closely, there’s so much more to be found than just clichés and overdone tropes.

 Takemichi Hanagaki once had it all.
 He was respected, popular and even dating his crush: Hinata Tachibana.
 However, now that Takemichi has no one left to count on, the only thing he can do is stay passive with bullies or get beaten up by them.
-When things couldn’t seem any worse for him, Takemichi’s ex-girlfriend gets murdered by the Tokyo Manji Gang.
+When things couldn’t seem any worse for him, Takemichi’s ex-girlfriend loses her life at the hand of the Tokyo Manji Gang.

 One day, he falls off the train station platform onto an oncoming train.
 In a few seconds, before his life ended, he opened his eyes to see himself 12 years ago and remembers why being miserable was inevitable.
 He starts acting differently, not realizing that time-travelling is possible for him too!